 To mark the anniversary of the branch’s formation, six local species of eucalypts were planted in the grounds of the Environmental Centre on 28th March 2021, exactly 60 years after the date of formation.
 One tree for each decade was planted by – the Mayor of the City of Armadale (Cr Ruth Butterfield), family members (son, grandson and great granddaughter) of Reverend E Watts (the founding president of the branch), Michael and Irene Morcombe (founding members), Roger Harington (current branch president) and students from Armadale and Pioneer Village primary schools representing the future of the Society.
 The Armadale Primary School choir sang “Home Among the Gum Trees” and raconteur Keith Lethbridge played two tunes with a gum leaf.
 Light refreshments followed the plantings.

-At the 2021 Perth Garden Festival (29th April to 2nd May) to be held at Langley Park, the Armadale Branch joined forces with South East Regional Centre for Urban Landcare (SERCUL), Armadale-Gosnells Landcare Group, LandcareSJ, Bungendore Park Environmental Group, Armadale Settlers’ Common Working Group and the Armadale Environmental Centre in a “Community Landcare” marquee.
+At the 2021 Perth Garden Festival (6th to 9th May) held at Langley Park, the Armadale Branch joined forces with South East Regional Centre for Urban Landcare (SERCUL), Armadale-Gosnells Landcare Group, LandcareSJ, Bungendore Park Environmental Group, Armadale Settlers’ Common Working Group, Roleybushcare, WA Landcare Network and the Armadale Environmental Centre in a “Community Landcare” marquee.
 The displays were able to showcase the management and restoration of bushland and riverine areas in the region.